camunda/camunda-docs/docs/components/best-practices/development/handling-data-in-processes.md

 * You can do very *rich queries* on structured process variables via normal SQL.
 * You can apply custom *data migration strategies* when deploying new versions of your process or services, which require data changes.
-* Data can be designed and modeled properly, even graphically by e.g. leveraging UML.
+* Data can be designed and modeled properly, even graphically by, for example, leveraging UML.

-Of course, it requires additional complexity by adding the need for a relational database and code, to handle this.
+It requires additional complexity by adding the need for a relational database and code to handle this.